rboyer503/fs-interpreter/FSInterpreter/README.md

 Same as above, except using 3x3 kernels.

 ### Model Inputs
-Input to the models is the "master quality matrix" calculated as part of the hand location, tracking, and feature extraction pipeline decribed in the top-level README.
+Input to the models is the "master quality matrix" calculated as part of the hand location, tracking, and feature extraction pipeline described in the top-level README.
 This master quality matrix is a small, grayscale image with pixel intensity proportional to the estimated probability that the pixel is part of the hand.
 For the main CNN, the input to the model is a single 80x80 matrix.
 For the J/Z CNN, the input to the model is an array of 8 64x64 matrices providing a short video clip of the J or Z gesture.

 For training, the input matrices are extracted from gzipped files containing the raw data.
 The raw files can be generated using the FSI Data Collection Tool.
 Data and corresponding labels are stored in separate files; for example, the first set of data and labels for the main CNN are stored in the files `data1.raw.gz` and `labels1.raw.gz` respectively.
 Separate data and label files exist for the test sets, e.g.: `data-test.raw.gz` and `labels-test.raw.gz`.